-Belarus’ is one of few government that has tried to crack down on the use of VPNs.
+Belarus’ is one of few governments that has tried to crack down on the use of VPNs.
 In fact the country has banned any technology that anonymizes internet usage.
 While they’re not exactly illegal, VPNs along with Tor have been added to the list of sites with limited access.
 It was announced in 2015 that Tor would be blocked and it appeared that the block actually came into effect late 2016.
 Even though it’s frowned upon and users may face fines if caught, VPN use still remains popular in the country.

 The use of VPNs in Belgium is legal.
 However, there have been cases of internet censorship reported.

 Belize has also been the subject of news surrounding internet restrictions, including the government blocking of VoIP for a period of time.
 However, the use of VPNs is legal.

 The citizens of Benin can use the internet without restriction and the use of VPNs here is legal.